 How do I know if I have DNS leaks with Surfshark?

 Use a DNS leak test website or Surfshark’s built-in DNS features to verify.
 If you see your ISP’s DNS or an unexpected resolver, switch to Surfshark DNS or a trusted alternative within the app or device settings.
-How to configure edgerouter x vpn connection step by step in 2025
+Why some websites just wont work with your vpn and how to fix it 2026

 What should I do if a server is overloaded?